emencia/Epaster/docs/django.rst

 * `ckeditor`_ for the editor used with `Django CMS`_ and `Django Blog Zinnia`_;

 If you do not want to use these components, you will need to manually disable them in your settings and the project's main ``urls.py``.

+Also, there is a lot of mods that needs some private key, email adresses, services accounts, etc.. to be filled to works.
+Like 'contact_form' that needs to know a recipient email where it can send notifications.
+So after a first install remember to watch your mod settings to see if they need some datas to fill.

 accounts
 --------